RaviTambade/TFLSoftwareTesting/notes/testcases.md

 - Document any issues encountered during compatibility testing and prioritize resolution based on their impact on user experience and functionality.

+Test cases are essential components of the software testing process, as they provide a systematic and structured approach to verifying the functionality, performance, and quality of the software under test.
+Well-written test cases help ensure thorough test coverage, facilitate efficient test execution, and provide clear documentation of testing activities for future reference.